What’s Going on With Trump’s TikTok Ban and the Microsoft Deal?

 “If it hasn’t already, I think this will definitely be a game-changer in young voters going out and voting for sure,” Kaylyn Elkins, 18, of Washington state, said.

+“For many kids, politics feel very distant,” said Eitan Bernath, 18, who has 1.2 million followers on TikTok.
+“This might be the first time it hits home for a lot of kids.”

+On Sunday, nine TikTok creators with a collective 54 million followers, including Brittany Broski, Hope Schwing and Mitchell Crawford, published an open letter addressed to Mr. Trump on Medium.

-While that remains anecdotal speculation, Trump banning the app himself, or even just threatening to, could conceivably boost youth turnout this fall.
+Anecdotal speculation does not equal Election Day effect, of course, but Trump banning the app himself, or even just threatening to, could conceivably boost youth turnout this fall.
 Whether that possibility becomes a reality remains to be seen, but the Wall Street Journal reported over the weekend that at least some White House officials remain concerned over the potential backlash from a ban.

-Note: This post has been updated to include additional analysis and information.